Jump to Recipe

-This Hibachi Steak Bites with Zucchini and Mushrooms is the perfect one-pan copycat meal.
-It’s gluten-free, soy-free, keto, paleo, whole30, and AIP.
+These Hibachi Steak Bites with Zucchini and Mushrooms are the perfect one-pan copycat meal.
+It’s gluten-free, soy-free, and can be made AIP.

 Hibachi restaurants have always been a favorite of mine!
 I worked at one in college, but my love began way before that.
-Hibachi fried rice, chicken, shrimp, steak… give me all of it.
+Hibachi noodles, hibachi chicken & vegetables, hibachi ginger sauce … give me all of it.
 It seems like it’s hard to replicate, but it’s fairly straightforward to recreate these classics at home.

 This hibachi steak bites with zucchini and mushrooms is a hibachi-style meal made in just one pan at home.
 No fancy equipment, no weird ingredients, just real food, and minimum effort.
 This recipe is paleo, whole30, and AIP-friendly.